dmarshNAIT/dmarshNAIT.github.io/DMIT1508_storedprocedures.markdown

 RAISERROR('Must provide required parameters', 16, 1)
 ```

+Scenarios where we will want to raise an error include:
+- Required parameters are not passed to a stored procedure.
+- A DML operation failed (INSERT, UPDATE, DELETE).
+- An UPDATE/DELETE operation affected 0 rows (this may not always require an error, but if not specified, assume so).

 ### Global variables
 - `@@error` returns the error count for the last statement executed.
 If the last statement did not error, it has a value of `0`.
+We will check this after every DML operation.
 - `@@identity` returns the last-inserted identity value.
 - `@@rowcount` returns the number of rows affected by the last statement.